BlackGoku36/BG36Notes/blogs/wasm/intro.md

 ---

 So, WebAssembly is just a portable specification developed for a machine that uses stack, which main goal is to be used in Web.
 But since it is just a format, it can be used anywhere as long as VM is compilant and provides interface for the enviroment (just like how ISAs interface with OS enviroment through function calls and other stuffs).

+## Use Cases

+---

+- **Computational expensive tasks**: Application that have to do lot of numerical computations such as graphics, cryptography, simulations, etc.
+- **Security**: WASM is much more secure than JS by reducing attack surface area.
+WASM is much more obscure than JS, thus making it harder for attacker to just look at code.
+Its provides better memory safety and preventing common memory bugs like buffer overflow.
+Entire code is sandboxed, thus isolating it from rest from system, making it harder for attacker to access sensitive data and perform illegal operations.
+- **Tons of Libraries**: Since any system programming language can be compile to WASM, vast amount of libraries written in C and CPP is suddenly available on web.
+- **Outside of web**: Since WASM is a VM, it is completely possible to use it as mobile/desktop apps, also can be run on servers or even IoT devices.
+Basically you can, write once and run anywhere.